Note: Grade levels are given as a guideline only. Lessons are always adaptable.

-If you have some ideas/tips to share, please send them to us by using the form found here.
+If you have some ideas/tips to share, please send them to us.

 Depending on their level of ability, children and adults with disabilities will be able to attempt the following activities.
 You are the best judge of what the people in your care are capable of.
 Remember to always have patience and encourage students to do ask much as they can on their own.
 There is a tremendous amount of satisfaction that comes with being able to complete tasks on your own - always keep that in mind.
 The key is to keep levels of ability in mind at all times and remember to be supportive - every step of the way.
 For those with visual impairment, tactile activities are imperative (clay, masks, puppets, etc.)